tenxsoydev/nxvim/.github/README.md

 ## Disclaimer

 > Currently, this is rather my personal daily driver then a general-use product.
 Making it public was driven by colleagues and friends who were interested in getting a share of this config and then liked using it.
 Getting surprisingly positive feedback even from my grumpiest colleague, led me to believe that this configuration might well have utility for others.
-However, **it may never reach the level and support of a general-use project** and it's propagation will be limited to giving attributions in credits.
+However, **it may never reach the level and support of a general-use project**.

 <br>